Sebastian-Zaragoza/DevFlow-Project-Task-Web-Application/README.md

 For development, use `npm run dev` in both directories for hot-reloading.

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

-Ensure code follows TypeScript best practices and includes tests where applicable.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or feedback, reach out to Sebastian Zaragoza via GitHub or email (sebastian.zaragoza@example.com).
+For questions or feedback, reach out to Sebastian Zaragoza via GitHub or email (galindozaragozasebastian@gmail.com).
 Thank you for using DevFlow! 🚀